 We trekked down the hillside, which is absolutely crammed with shops.

 Now, I haven’t mentioned this previously, but all over Kyoto there were fashionable ladies wearing traditional kimonos (complete with the wooden shoes and fully-made-up faces).
-Amelia and Kat regularly stopped these ladies with photo requests, and they were rarely rebuffed.
+The Missus and Kat regularly stopped these ladies with photo requests, and they were rarely rebuffed.
 These encounters solidified one dream, one desire, one all-consuming passion in my travelling companions: they, too, had to spend the day in kimonos.

 We wandered along by a pay-for-admission garden (and/or temple?) complex.
 It probably has a name and/or some cultural significance, but neither of these have survived in our memories.
 It was super-idyllic, though; every blade of grass and incense stick seemed to be placed just-so.
 I guess they can afford some serious maintenance staff with those sweet, sweet tourism dollars.